pangenome/pggb/README.md

 Setting `-n`
 In general, increasing `-s`, `-p`, and `-a` decreases runtime and memory usage.

-For instance, a good setting for 10-20 genomes from the same species, with diversity from 1-5% would be `-s 100000 -p 90 -a 90 -n 10`.
+For instance, a good setting for 10-20 genomes from the same species, with diversity from 1-5% would be `-s 100000 -p 90 -n 10`.
-However, if we wanted to include genomes from another species with higher divergence (say 20%), we might use `-s 100000 -p 70 -a 70 -n 10`.
+However, if we wanted to include genomes from another species with higher divergence (say 20%), we might use `-s 100000 -p 70 -n 10`.
 The exact configuration depends on the application, and testing must be used to determine what is appropriate for a given study.

 ## installation